 It is unknown exactly what causes acid reflex.
 Several factors, including hiatal hernias (when the stomach pushes up through a hole in the diaphragm muscle), abnormally weak contractions of the lower esophageal sphincter (the smooth muscle found at the end of the esophagus), and abnormal emptying of the stomach after a meal, have been associated with it.

 It is extremely important not to ignore symptoms of acid reflux.
 Long term irritation to the lining of the esophagus can lead to a condition called Barrett's Esophagus.
 About 10-15% of people with chronic reflux develop this pre-cancerous condition which can lead to the development of esophageal adenocarcinoma - a serious, potentially fatal cancer of the esophagus.

 Antacid medication is typically prescribed for the relief of heartburn pain.
-The more common ones include Dexilant, Nexium and Prevacid, which are all called PPI's (proton pump inhibitors).
+The more common ones include Dexilant, Nexium and Prevacid, which are all in the class of PPI's (proton pump inhibitors).

-The problem when using these as the solo treatment for heart burn, is that they have many side effects and longterm consequences.
-These are a result of decreased absorption of important nutrients such as iron and calcium leading to an increased risk of hip, wrist, and spine fractures.
-Use of some antacid medications may also increase the risk of pneumonia.
+These can have many side effects and longterm consequences, including those related to the decreased absorption of important nutrients such as iron and calcium (leading to an increased risk of hip, wrist, and spine fractures).
+Use of some antacid medications may also increase the risk of pneumonia and kidney disease.
 Pepcid AC, in those with impaired kidney function can affect the central nervous system and may result in anxiety, depression, insomnia or drowsiness, and mental disturbances.